JarrodSwords/design-patterns/builder/README.md

 Nuances:

+* for additional cleanliness
-* optionally reduce a Product's constructor to
+    * create public properties reduce a Product constructor's parameters to one Builder parameter

 * Builder